Aklimpur: Education and employment

-Local people work in the government sector and industries such as banking, education, defense services, police, politics, and science.
-More than 95% population of the village are educated and live a healthy lifestyle.
+Local people work in the government sector and industries like banking, education, defense services, police, politics, and science.
+More than 95% of the village's population is educated and lives a healthy lifestyle.

-In Aklimpur, many great personalities make our country proud.
+In Aklimpur, many great personalities have made our country proud..
 People like Dr. Ajay Vashisht, son of Shri Ramkishan Vashisht, the Director of Proteomics at Inception Therapeutics in San Diego, California, United States.

 Politics

 Shri Sudhanshu Bhardwaj (Lucky) is the present Sarpanch of the Village.
 He is a very young and famous sarpanch.
 His ethics, humbleness, and integrity towards his village people are blissful.
 He is honest with his roles and responsibilities.